-All data shown in tables and charts are Oxford Economics' own data, except where otherwise stated and cited in footnotes, and are copyright © Oxford Economics Ltd. Important third-party data sources utilised in this project include Eurostat tourism statistics and Airbnb data.

-This report was commissioned by Airbnb and is confidential to them and may not be published or distributed without their prior written permission.
+The Impact of Regulation on the STR Segment All data shown in tables and charts are Oxford Economics' own data, except where otherwise stated and cited in footnotes, and are copyright © Oxford Economics Ltd. This report is confidential to Airbnb and may not be published or distributed without their prior written permission.
 The modelling and results presented here are based on information provided by third parties, upon which Oxford Economics has relied in producing its report and forecasts in good faith.
 Any subsequent revision or update of those data will affect the assessments and projections shown.
+Table of Contents

-To discuss the report further please contact: William Ellis: wellis@oxfordeconomics.com Matthew Dass: mdass@oxfordeconomics.com

-Oxford Economics 4 Millbank, London SW1P 3JA, UK Tel: +44 203 910 8061
+December 2024 To discuss the report further please contact: William Ellis: wellis@oxfordeconomics.com Oxford Economics 4 Millbank, London SW1P 3JA, UK Tel: +44 203 910 8061

+Executive Summary

 Key Findings

 Short-term rentals (STRs) have become a popular accommodation alternative for European travellers, as they opt for the convenience and affordability that STRs offer both at home and abroad.

 Economic Benefits Provided by STRs